salesforce/oss-template/CONTRIBUTING.md

 ## Issues, requests & ideas

-Use GitHub Issues page to submit issues, enhancement requests and discuss ideas.
+Use the GitHub Issues page to submit issues, enhancement requests and discuss ideas.
+Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 ### Bug Reports and Fixes